SYLE61/User-Embedding-Clustering-Analysis/README.md

 # User-Embedding-Clustering-Analysis

 ## Project Overview
-This project analyzes user interactions with locations (places) by leveraging embedding vectors.
+(this project was for the 2025 NYU Datathon in collaboration with Corner) This project analyzes user interactions with locations (places) by leveraging embedding vectors.
 It includes the following functionalities:

 * Data Integration and Preprocessing: Merges user and place data from multiple CSV files and processes embedding vectors for analysis.